 Part-time paid work

-As a student, you will have access to our Careers Gateway (york.ac.uk login required) where we advertise all part-time and temporary job vacancies we receive from employers.
-In addition, there are many other sources for finding part-time and temporary work in the UK.
+As a student, you will have access to Handshake, our digital careers platform.
+Here, we advertise all part-time and temporary job vacancies, and internships that we receive notice of, both on campus and in the local area.

 Work regulations and/or visa restrictions may apply if you are an international student wanting to work during your studies.